eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 33-34
     :dedent: 4

-Finally, we can parametrize the sampler and start sampling from the posterior distribution of the parameters of interest:
+Finally, we can parametrize the sampler and start sampling of the highly probable values of the parameters (proportional to their probability of occurance) given the observed dataset:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_gaussian.py
     :language: python
     :lines: 37-40
     :dedent: 4

-The above inference scheme gives us samples from the posterior distribution of the parameters of interest which are stored in the journal object.
+The above inference scheme gives us samples from the distribution of the parameter of interest quantifying the uncertainty of the inferred parameter, which are stored in the journal object.
 See :ref:`Post Analysis <postanalysis>` for further information on extracting results.

 Note that the model and the observations are given as a list.
-This is due to the fact that in ABCpy, it is possible to have multiple hierarchical models associated with an overall prior, for separate data sets.
-To learn more, see the `Using multiple hierarchical models`_ section.
+This is due to the fact that in ABCpy, it is possible to have Multi-view models, building relationships between co-occuring groups of datasets.
+To learn more, see the `Multi-view models`_ section.

 The full source can be found in `examples/backends/dummy/pmcabc_gaussian.py`.